Parent Frequently Asked Questions

-During overnight programs fifth and sixth grade students learn forest, water and wildlife ecology, geology, and astronomy with their classes during the school year.
+During overnight science camps students learn forest, water, and wildlife ecology, geology, and astronomy with their classes during the school year.
 While they're at camp, they have the unique opportunity to explore the outdoors and learn about nature!
-Students are also able to play fun interactive games, practice team-building strategies, create songs and skits, and go on a night hike.
+Students also play fun interactive games, practice team-building strategies, volunteer on conservation projects. create songs and skits, and go on a night hike.

 2. Where do students go while attending outdoor school?

-Spring, fall, and winter programs are held at Camp Galilee on the east shore of Lake Tahoe, near Glenbrook, NV.
+Spring, fall, and winter programs are held at Camp Galilee on the east shore of Lake Tahoe, near Glenbrook, Nevada.
 Students stay in separate boy and girl cabins, eat home-cooked meals in the dining hall, and are only a stairway away from the beautiful sandy beach.
 From this location, day trips are taken to Spooner Lake and Zephyr Cove.

 3. Will there be a chaperone in the student cabins?

 Yes.
-There will be a chaperone in each student cabin responsible for keeping the students' safe while at camp.
+There will be an adult chaperone in each student cabin responsible for keeping the students safe while at camp.
 Your child's school will choose chaperones to attend the overnight science field trips.
 All chaperones are required to have a background check.

 4. Who will be teaching the students?